 This will likely be your first experience of the Cuban queue.
 Get used to it.
 Don’t forget that you will need your passport in order to change money.

-Buy Cuban CUC from the official Cuba money exchange – CADECA
+Buy Cuban CUC from the Cuba official currency money exchange – CADECA

 The official Cuban currency exchange offices are called Cadeca’s.
 You’ll find them at airports – (here are our experiences at Havana Airport ) although the rates aren’t as great there, and you’ll also find them in major towns.
 Just search for cadeca.
 Rates will always be posted above the window that you approach individually – they won’t serve you if more than one person is at the window at a time.